 So, there is a fifth dimension in our universe!
-It is not an invention from a science fiction novel, it is not fantasy, it is a scientific fact, it is bare fact.
-I call it on this site, where it is about geometry, the 4th Dimension, because in geometry there is no time or is not taken into account.
+It is not an invention from a science fiction novel, it is not fantasy, it is a scientific truth, it is bare fact.
+I call it on this site, where it is about geometry, the 4th Dimension, because in geometry there is no time or it is not taken into account.
 Is a bit confusing: in the universe the 5th dimension, in geometry the 4th dimension.

 Words for the 4th /5th Dimension